In this article

 Depending on the Mindset percent, different weather pictures will be displayed:

 Mindset in Mirror is a valuable tool for promoting a culture of growth and continuous improvement in the classroom.
 By empowering teachers and students with insights into their attitudes towards learning, Mirror helps foster a mindset that is essential for success in school and beyond.
-Depending on the Mindset percent different weather pictures will be displayed:
+Depending on the Mindset percent different weather pictures will be displayed.

 Back of the card